Moss Hire Moss Box Subscription Gift Cards

 The fit and cut of a t-shirt are equally important too.
 A well-made tee should have a fit that complements your body shape, neither too tight nor too loose, with well-proportioned sleeves and a length that suits your height.

-For a more fitted look, either choose a muscle tee that’s made out of stretch materials so that it’s close to the body, or size down.
+For a fitted look, either choose a muscle tee that’s made out of fabric with added stretch so that it’s close to the body, or size down.
 It’s normally best to try your tee on in this case, just to make sure you get the look you want.
-Our linen blend knit tees are slightly fitted and have a really soft handfeel that’s a pleasure to wear.
+Our linen blend knit tees are slightly fitted and have a really soft handfeel.
 Pair with wide legged trousers, cargo trousers or jeans to get the contrast between fits.

 If you’re looking for that elusive smart/casual balance, a polo shirt can help you get it right.
 Especially if you choose one in premium fabric blend like cotton and linen, or something that’s knitted to layer with the rest of your outfit.

 For a smarter fit, go for your usual size and choose heavyweight material that works with the rest of your style.
-We love using a tee to dress down a suit, along with a pair of trainers.
+We love using a tee and a pair of trainers to dress down a suit.
 Bonus points if the suit comes in a colour that’s not grey, black or navy.